 Product Burndown Chart

-The product burn-down chart is a line graph that shows the remaining effort (vertical axis) at any point in time during the project.
+The product burn-down chart is a line graph showing the remaining effort (vertical axis) at any point during the project.
 The y-axis on this chart should be measured using story points instead of hours because similar numbers of story points can have vastly different sizes.

 Sprint Burn-Down Chart

-The sprint burn-down chart is a line graph that shows the remaining work (vertical axis) at any point in time during the Sprint.
+The sprint burn-down chart is a line graph showing the remaining work (vertical axis) at any point during the Sprint.
 The y-axis on this chart should be measured using story points instead of hours because similar numbers of story points can have vastly different sizes.

 Release Burndown Chart

-The release burn-down chart is a line graph that shows the remaining work (vertical axis) at any point in time during the project’s release.
+The release burn-down chart is a line graph showing the remaining work (vertical axis) at any point during the project’s release.
 The y-axis on this chart should be measured using story points instead of hours because similar numbers of stories can have vastly different sizes.

 Defect Burndown Chart

-This chart shows the cumulative number of Defects that have been corrected during the project’s release.
+This chart shows the cumulative number of Defects corrected during the project’s release.
 The y-axis on this chart should be measured using story points instead of numbers because similar numbers of stories can have vastly different sizes.

 Meetings In Agile Scrum Methodology